ipfs-shipyard/ipfs-thing-2023/README.md

 4. Create a PR to this repo to add this new file
 5. The Member Services team will review and merge your track into the website

-Start date & end date are required to display the track on the timeline.
+Date and days are required to display the track on the schedule.

-If you don't have concrete dates, add the approximate dates & set ```dateTBD: true```.

 ## Editing Events